 It’s too costly.
 There’s no doubt that having a unique solution is an asset to a business, but sometimes it doesn’t make financial sense to do so right away.
 Before you invest in software, make sure it’s the right choice for you.

-Why should OOTB be an all or nothing situation?
-Why not have your cake and eat it too?
-Yes, there is a third option!
+OOTB and custom are still not an option for your lending business?
+There is a third one!
 By configuring and adapting prebuilt components, such as the ones in HES Core, you can deliver your business all the customization of custom software while having a solid base to operate from.

-What are the benefits of the configured software?
+What are the benefits of configured software by HES?